Camelback Mountain: History

 Camelback Mountain is designated as a Phoenix Point of Pride.

 Geology

+At 2,704 feet, the peak of the mountain is the highest point in the Phoenix area.
 The mountain is composed of a geologic unconformity between two separate rock formations.
 The higher part of the peak is Precambrian granite (ca. 1.5 billion years old).
 The head of the camel is predominantly red sedimentary sandstone from the Chattian stage of the Oligocene epoch (ca. 25 million years old).

+Climate

 Recreation

+The Echo Canyon Recreation Area is a public park for Camelback Mountain trails and facilities maintained by the City of Phoenix Parks and Recreation Department.
+Facilities include a parking area, restrooms and some water.
+In 2024, the city approved closure of park trails between 8 a.m. and 5 p.m. during extreme heat conditions.